NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 **JIRA**

-Cloudflare ticketing system used for the tracking of incidents, work orders and problems
+Khulnasoft ticketing system used for the tracking of incidents, work orders and problems

 **Severity / Priority Level**

-Value of “P0, P1, P2 or P3” based on the severity of Problem impacting the Cloudflare network and customers
+Value of “P0, P1, P2 or P3” based on the severity of Problem impacting the Khulnasoft network and customers

 **SLA**